yen223/yens-blog-v2/articles/20241204-postgres-names-are-surprisingly-flexible.md

 You only need to quote identifiers if they contain punctuation or spaces, if they match a reserved word, or if they start with a digit.

+All the above rules apply to all identifiers, including column names, index names, and constraint names:

 ```sql
 ALTER TABLE 💩😀🤔
   ADD CONSTRAINT "🚫 empty names! 😤" CHECK (length(name) > 0);